Does velocity impact on shooting accuracy?

 Subsonic: below 1,100 feet per second

 So is there a difference between the accuracy of subsonic and supersonic rounds?

-Put simply, supersonic bullets break the sound barrier, which produces the small sonic crack you hear after the round is fired.
+Put simply, supersonic bullets break the sound barrier.
+This produces the small sonic crack you hear after the round is fired.
 As the bullet loses velocity, the transition from supersonic to subsonic can destabilise the projectile reducing the accuracy of its trajectory.

 Subsonic rounds on the other hand don’t suffer from this problem.
 This makes them more accurate at shorter distances because they aren’t affected by the inherent instability resulting from supersonic rounds returning to subsonic velocity.

-Due to their lower velocity, subsonic rounds also generate reduced recoil.
-This allows the shooter to get back on target faster, and is particularly important when shooting timed events such as Rapid Fire Pistol and practical shooting disciplines.
+Due to their lower velocity, subsonic rounds also generate reduced recoil allowing shooters to get back on target faster.
+This is particularly important when shooting timed events such as Rapid Fire Pistol and practical shooting disciplines.

 Hunting, on the other hand, is slightly different.
 This is because you’re not only relying on accuracy, but also stopping power and expansion characteristics too.
 ELEY’s supersonic high velocity hollow round features a hollow-nosed profile and low antimony levels for maximum expansion and stopping power.
 When combined with increased velocity, flatter trajectory, and greater energy at the target, this allows hunters to humanely dispatch targets at greater range compared to a subsonic round.

 To find out more about ELEY’s subsonic and supersonic rounds, head over to our ammunition page to see our full range.